Mikadifo/blehd10/README.md

 # BLE HM-10 CONTROL PANEL

-This is a web app that allows you to establish a connection with a BLE(Bluetooth Low Energy) HM-10 module.
+This is a web tool that allows you to establish a connection with a BLE(Bluetooth Low Energy) HM-10 module.

-This app allows you to communicate with the hm-10 module independently of your hardware set up, such as an Arduino or Raspberry Pi.
+This tool allows you to communicate with the hm-10 module independently of your hardware set up, such as an Arduino or Raspberry Pi.

 ![image](https://github.com/user-attachments/assets/29f8e3a0-c392-49ae-a978-bf0d866a9eb5)